bperlik/minimal-mistakes/_posts/2017-09-07-debugging.md

 7. Rails – monitor rails server responses
 8. Logs

+ERROR MESSAGE?
-The number one error message, undefined method "your_method" for nil:NilClass I look at the stack trace
+The number one error message is undefined method "your_method" for nil:NilClass Look at the stack trace
   Start with the top line, where the error occurred (but may have originated earlier)
     file name
     line number